Early Years Foundation Stage

 At Newark Hill Academy, we pride ourselves on our Early Years provision.
 We are aware that when a child starts school, this can be a rather daunting time for the child and their families.
 To ease this transition our friendly and experienced teachers and teaching assistants will do all that we can to ensure that the process is easy, positive and enjoyable.

-We are an Early Adopter school, trialing the new Early Years curriculum.
-Here is the letter to parents.
 This will follow on from what your child would have accessed in their nursery or pre-school.
 Lessons are taught using a range of individual, group and whole class methods.
 In Early Years we have an enabling environment allowing pupils to develop and learn in different ways, experiencing activities at their own pace ensuring the needs of all are met.

 We observe children as they play, interacting with others through planned activities and daily routines, allowing them to learn through play, problem solve, adapt, be independent or ask for help.
 The opportunities offered will enable each child to grow in confidence, encourage critical thinking, active learning, develop relationships with others, celebrate how they are unique and embrace similarities and differences between themselves and others.